dhokabeatz/home/README.md

 # Ing.
 Henry - Dynamic Portfolio Website

 A modern, full-stack portfolio website built with React (frontend) and NestJS (backend), featuring a comprehensive admin dashboard, analytics tracking, and content management system.
+Deployed on AWS with S3, CloudFront, Lambda, and API Gateway.

 ## 🚀 Features